 Conclusion

 Throughout this article, we explored advanced momentum trading techniques, highlighting the integration of volatility and volume indicators, and the incorporation of sophisticated risk management strategies.
-Using the EODHD API, we fetched real-time stock data, crucial for accurate and timely analysis in momentum trading.
+Using the EODHD API, we fetched detailed historical stock data, crucial for accurate and timely analysis in momentum trading.
 We delved into Python coding, crafting a momentum trading model and enhancing it with machine learning and multifactor approaches.

 Here is my another article on breakout trading, I would recommend to give that a read.